zeitgeistpm/migration-guide/README.md

 Both have their pros and cons, evaluating those is not within the scope of this section.

 Once the migration was successful within the simulated environment, the migration can be executed in the production environment.
-If a testnet parachain exists that uses a custom relaychain, it is recommened to execute the migration from the custom relaychain to Rococo first for the testnet.
+If a testnet parachain exists that uses a custom relaychain, it is recommended to execute the migration from the custom relaychain to Rococo first for the testnet.

 ## Recovery
 The recovery process is case-dependent, just as the migration process is.